 The sum of the two nominal conductor sections shall be compatible with the crimp barrel used

-2 24 AWG is approximately equal to 1 20 AWG.

 Both conductors shall be of the same material and support the same plating finish.

-1 For example: both are silver and not a combination of silver and nickel
+1 For example: both are silver plated and not a combination of silver and nickel plated, both are high-strength copper alloy and not a combination of pure copper and high-strength copper alloy.

-2 Before introduction into the barrel wires or conductors can be twisted to obtain a “single” conductor.
+2 Strand wires or conductors can be inserted straight into the barrel or twisted together to obtain a “single” conductor.

-Axial strength measurements shall be performed on the two associated wires and the axial strength shall be 75% of the sum of the two wires axial strength requirements 5.4.3.2.
+Axial strength measurements shall be performed in compliance with requirements in clause 5.4.3.2.

-Examples of crimping parameters are given in Table A-2 and an example of a typical contact barrel and multi-wire crimping is shown in Figure 53.
+Examples of crimping parameters are given in Table A-2 and an example of a typical contact barrel and multi-wire crimping is shown in Figure 5-3.

-For separate conductors introduced into the barrel the following shall apply:
+For separate conductors introduced straight into the barrel the following shall apply:

 the actual strength measurement is performed on one of the wires (the smaller, if two different sizes are used);

-the axial strength requirement is as quoted in 53 5.4.3.2 for the actual size of wire pulled, assuming a barrel size equal to that wire’s gauge.
+the axial strength requirement is determined as specified in requirements of clause 5.4.3.2 for the actual size of wire pulled, assuming a barrel size equal to that wire’s gauge.

-Examples of crimping parameters are given in Table A-3 and an example of a typical connector barrel and multi-wire crimping is shown in Figure 53.
+Examples of crimping parameters are given in Table A-3 and an example of a typical connector barrel and multi-wire crimping is shown in Figure 5-3.

+The conductor diameter shall not be increased by the use of individual strands of wire or double back wire.

+Multistranded type of wire shall be used in case the filler wire is used to increase the conductors diameter.

+For 28 AWG up to 16 AWG wire sizes the maximum insulation clearance shall be maintained between 0,3 mm and 1,0 mm.